Iraq Travel Advice

 Iraq is very unpredictable and unstable.
-Although the Prime Minister of Iraq, Haider al-Abadi, declared victory over the Islamic State in December 2017, attacks are still occurring in the country but are less frequent.
+Although the former Prime Minister of Iraq, Haider al-Abadi, declared victory over the Islamic State in December 2017, attacks are still occurring in the country but are less frequent.
 Attacks can be carried out in many formats which can cause mass casualties.
 Attacks such as suicide bombs, vehicle bombs, rocket and mortars are frequent.
 Governmental buildings and military forces encroaching the offending front line areas are likely targets.

 Destinations where current travel advisories in place and are advised against are: